SeanLehey/Deploying-a-RAG-Enhanced-Local-LLM/README.md

 ## Step Two: Chunking, Embedding, and Ingesting into LanceDB

+#### Chunking Strategy

+Chunking is the act of splitting text into discrete "chunks" of related text.
+Chunking strategies vary depending on the nature of the data and the intended use case.
+For this project, we will be chunking the Godot documentation in a structure-based fashion rather than a fixed-size fashion.
+This is because the documentation is already logically separated into distinct sections, unlike other raw text sources which may not be.
+Additionally, due to the different formatting styles of `class` documentation versus `tutorial`, `getting started`, and other documentation types, we will be using separate chunking strategies for each group of files.

+#### Execution

 With our fully converted documentation files, we can now process those further by running our `chunk_and_embed` script.
 This script logically separates each file into a batch of chunks, embeds those chunks by assigning them unique numerical values, and then ingests those embeddings into LanceDB to be referenced by our LLM.

 ![ChunkAndEmbed](https://github.com/user-attachments/assets/c0411acc-669e-4da8-b4e2-ceee2695e3de)